Mission: Honor Lolita—Help Free the Dolphins at the Miami Seaquarium to a Seaside Sanctuary

 Dear Mr. Albor:

-I was heartbroken to learn that Lolita passed away before having the opportunity to dive deep and swim freely in a seaside sanctuary.
-I hope you’ll continue with plans to move her former tankmate, Li’i, to a sanctuary and do the same for all of the remaining dolphins at the Miami Seaquarium, before they suffer the same fate as Lolita.
+I was heartbroken to learn that Lolita passed away before having the opportunity to dive deep and swim freely in a seaside sanctuary and that her former dolphin tankmate, Li’i, has been condemned to spending the rest of his life in a concrete cell at SeaWorld.
+I hope you’ll move the remaining dolphins at the Miami Seaquarium to a sanctuary, before they suffer the same fate as Lolita.

 Dozens of companies have severed ties with marine parks that hold cetaceans captive.
 In the U.S., the National Aquarium is building a seaside sanctuary for the dolphins in its care.
 Two whales have been moved from a marine park in China to a sanctuary in Iceland, in Indonesia captive dolphins were rehabilitated at a sanctuary and released into the sea, and you made history with the announcement earlier this year of plans to move Lolita and Li’i to a seaside sanctuary.

 All eyes are on you to do the right thing and honor beloved Lolita’s memory.
-Will you please continue with plans to move Li’i to a sanctuary and move all the other surviving dolphins as well?
+Will you please move all the surviving dolphins to a seaside sanctuary?

 Thank you for your consideration of this important matter.